 8. Have wide feet?
 Give this lacing method a try:

 9. Be bold, start cold.
 Dress for a few degrees warmer than it actually is outside since you’ll warm up as you move.
-(Arm warmers are handy.)
+Arm warmers are handy.

 10. Shop for shoes in the afternoon or evening.
 When you wake up, your feet can be up to a half size smaller than at the end of the day – they’ll swell in both volume and width.

-11. Ladies: Yes, a decent sports bra might cost a little more, but it’s amazing what a difference it makes (especially if you’re trail running down steep hills).
+11. Yes, a decent sports bra might cost a little more, but it’s amazing what a difference it makes (especially if you’re trail running down steep hills).

-12. From one of our running moms: “Invest in a running stroller.
+12. From one of our running parents: “Invest in a running stroller.
 It’s a great way to get a good workout while your little one gets some fresh air and hopefully catches some zzzzs.”

 14. Embrace the culture.
 Your fellow runners will be stoked to hear about your personal best, or your story about powering through pain to reach your goals.
 You don’t need to stand on the podium to have fun at a race.

-15. “You’re probably never going to feel totally ready when you want to jump to the next level in running,” says Jim.
+15. “You’re probably never going to feel totally ready when you want to jump to the next level in running,” says one staffer.
 “So just sign up.
 If you put in your training, talk to people who’ve been there before and have a race-day plan, then you’re probably as ready or more ready than most of the people there.”

 17. If you get injured as you’re training, sign up as a race volunteer.
 It’s a bummer you can’t run, but helping out lets you soak up the race vibes and earn major run karma points.